 Our introverted intuition (Ni) function might allow us to see the end faster, but it’s also a curse at the same time when we don’t know how to handle this function well.

 Same as most people who have depression, non-acceptance is the main cause of our sufferings.
-For INFJs in particular, it’s our inability to accept reality and the world being different from our ideals and imagination.
+For INFJs in particular, it’s our inability to accept reality and the world being different from our ideal vision and imagination.

 INFJs are perfectionists.
 We don’t just have high expectations for ourselves.
 We have this ideal image of what the world should be.
 Most of us think we know what’s good for other people and we want to help other people solve their problems.